TanGentleman/TanTan/Issues.md

 - Create amnesic mode that doesn't keep track of convo
 - Work on better codex implementation
     - Text edit and text completions
-    - Make sure temperature set to 0
 - Comment and clean up functions in chatbot.py
-- Add command to enable reddit downloading within chatbot session
+- Add command to enable reddit downloading within chatbot session [ Under development ]
     - Allow calling Link_Grabber functions
     - Use prompt engineering on an OpenAI engine to generate magic strings from natural language and keywords
-        - Create a dataset of natural language queries and corresponding magic strings
+        - Create a dataset of natural language queries and corresponding magic strings [ In testing ]
-        - Create template "Pre-prompts" that restart the conversation with a template.
 - Work on image generation
-- Add 'tanman' command to chatbot.py that shows full command list and documentation
+- Add 'tanman' command to chatbot.py that shows full command list and documentation [ Under development ]